Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Favre-Leuba
 #### Question 15.
 Which of the following airline fall under Tata Group?
 - ✨ Answer: Air Asia , Vistara
+#### Question 16.
+Which of the following when combine together form the journey of Embrace?
+- ✨ Answer: All  => Our Journey Our World , Our Footprint